demotuulia/php8_2Dcars/README.md

 Structure
 ----------
 I have build this to my MVC framework of my own with standard PHP.
-To get results for a postion of car I the run a console script with arguments.
+To get results for a position of car I the run a console script with arguments.
 If you look at my file structure I follow more or less the standard MVC structure.
 (In our case, there are no views, but there is controller for the console commando)